When you have a high chat volume, then, agents can find themselves managing more than one chat session at once.

 Concurrent chat sessions require careful set-up consideration before all else.
 Supervisors and admins can limit how many concurrent chat sessions each agent can handle.
 But how many should that be?

-The best practice is to base this decision on two key factors.
-These are the skill level and experience of the agent, and the complexity of the queries they handle.
+The best practice is to base this decision on two key factors:

 For instance, agents with more experience or higher training may be comfortable taking three or more chats at a time.
 Meanwhile, a new-to-the-job agent may struggle to handle more than one chat at a time.